 Deploying a Laravel project on Hostinger shared hosting is a common and achievable goal.
 While shared hosting presents certain limitations compared to a VPS or cloud server, by carefully following the steps outlined in this guide – from configuring PHP versions and databases to adjusting the public folder structure and running Artisan commands via SSH – you can successfully get your application online.

-file outside the web root and setting proper file permissions.
+Remember to prioritize security by keeping your .env file outside the web root and setting proper file permissions.
 Optimize your application’s performance through caching and efficient database queries.
 As your project grows, don’t hesitate to consider upgrading your hosting plan to match your application’s increasing demands.

 We hope this guide empowers you to launch your Laravel projects with confidence.
 If you found this article helpful, please share it with others in the Laravel community and consider leaving a comment below with your experiences or any tips you’ve discovered!